Mistralys/x4-game-notes/README.md

 - Blue: Wrecks with contents, data vaults
 - Gray: Asteroids, empty wrecks, stations

+## Teleportation

+Needs to be researched.

+> When an ally reaches 27 reputation, it becomes possible to teleport to any of their stations.

 ## Ship stuck in something

 ### Method 1: Let an NPC do it